How to contribute

 - Ask questions related to TON documentation in the TON Docs Club chat in Telegram.

-- Create an issue with your ideas on improvement.
+- Create an issue with your ideas for improvements.

 - Find and take available bounties for the documentation.